Published on 09.06.2019

 O: Build a planning model for their company, as measured by three key results:

-Google then set their OKRs and the rest is history.
+Google then set its company strategy with this management framework and the rest is history.

 Doerr was asked about his personal OKR in an interview on Recode Decode.
 He answered, “You know, my daughters have both left home, but I had read and I believe that having family dinners together was a good thing.
 So, I set an OKR, shared it with my team to be home for dinner by 6:00 p.m.
 20 nights a month and be present, turning off the phone.
 I put a switch on the router.
 We shut down the internet to the whole house.”